pyxnat/pyxnat/doc/starters_tutorial.rst

 >>> central2 = Interface(config='central.cfg')

 .. warning::
-    Depending on the server configuration, you may have to include the port in the server url, as well as the name of the XNAT tomcat application.
+    Depending on the server configuration, you may have to include the port in the server URL, as well as the name of the XNAT `tomcat` application.
-    So you might end up with something like: http://server_ip:port/xnat
+    You might end up with something like: http://server_ip:port/xnat

 The main interface class is now divided into logical subinterfaces: